Make your own machine learning library.

 Network class to create neural networks very easily akin the first picture !

 I commented almost every part of the code, it shouldn’t be too complicated to understand if you grasped the previous steps.
 Nevertheless, leave a comment if you have any question, I will gladly answer !

 Finally !
 We can use our class to create a neural network with as many layers as we want !
-For the sake of simplicity, I’m just going to show you how to make… a XOR.
+We are going to build two neural networks : a simple XOR and a MNIST solver.

-Again, I don’t think I need to emphasize many things.
+I don’t think I need to emphasize many things.
 Just be careful with the training data, you should always have the sample dimension first.
-For example, with the xor problem, the shape should be (4,1,2).
+For example here, the input shape is (4,1,2).

 $ python xor.py

 epoch 3/1000 error=0.307195